microsoft/LLaVA-Med/README.md

 [![Code License](https://img.shields.io/badge/Code%20License-Microsoft%20Research-red)](https://github.com/tatsu-lab/stanford_alpaca/blob/main/LICENSE)
 [![Data License](https://img.shields.io/badge/Data%20License-CC%20By%20NC%204.0-red.svg)](https://github.com/tatsu-lab/stanford_alpaca/blob/main/DATA_LICENSE)
-**Usage and License Notices**: The data, code and checkpoint is intended and licensed for research use only.
-They are also restricted to uses that follow the license agreement of LLaMA, Vicuna and GPT-4.
-The dataset is CC BY NC 4.0 (allowing only non-commercial use) and models trained using the dataset should not be used outside of research purposes.
+**Usage and License Notices**: The data, code, and model checkpoints are intended and licensed for research use only.
+They are also subject to additional restrictions dictated by the Terms of Use: LLaMA, Vicuna and GPT-4 respectively.
+The data is made available under CC BY NC 4.0.
+The data, code, and model checkpoints may be used for non-commercial purposes and any models trained using the dataset should be used only for research purposes.
+It is expressly prohibited for models trained on this data to be used in clinical care or for any clinical decision making purposes.

 ## Contents